 After the tour, begin your travels to Montreal where you will arrive late afternoon.
 Embark on a guided tour of Pointe-a-Calliere Museum.
 This National Historic site rises above the city’s birthplace.
 Discover native artifacts and learn how the French and British regimes influenced the history of this territory over the years.
 The Museum’s building is linked by an underground passage to Ancienne Dougane, Montreal’s first Custom House and an archaeological crypt beneath the raised portion of Place Royal.

 Check into your Montreal hotel.
-After you have refreshed, gather for dinner in one of Old Montreal’s most popular French restaurants.
-The stoned walls and cozy fireplaces of this historic building surround you in old-world charm while you dine on fabulous cuisine.
+After you have refreshed, gather for dinner in one of Old Montreal’s favorite restaurants amongst the locals'.

 After breakfast, join your local guide for 3-hour fascinating tour of the city.
 Your tour includes admission to the Notre-Dame Basilica, and sites such as Ste-Catherine Street, St-Helen Island, Mont-Royal, St-Joseph’s Oratory, The Old Port, Jacques Cartier and more!